-Target Actions Timescale Resources Responsibility Monitoring Ensure an appropriate and personalised Key Stage 4 pathway for students with SEND Analyse success of SEND students based on current curriculum.
-Work with the Deputy Head Teacher for curriculum to ensure that appropriate courses are in place Review curriculum model for SEND students.
+Target Actions Timescale Resources Responsibility Monitoring Ensure pupils with SEND can access a personalised curriculum offer at Key Stage 4 appropriate to their needs Analyse success of students with SEND based on current curriculum.
+Explore alternatives to academic GCSEs as an option choice Work with the Deputy Head Teacher for curriculum to ensure that appropriate courses are in place Review curriculum model for SEND students.
 Review option booklet and resources for options.
-December 2022 Options booklet.
-1:1 careers advice for SEND students.
-Meeting time with parents e.g. through annual reviews or through options events PHY / SA/PH RF Develop the experience of classroom based staff in differentiating the curriculum and providing quality first teaching CPD Professional Development Programme in place SENDCO to attend appropriate Head of Faculty meetings to ensure regular discussion of SEND students and barriers to learning.
+Include the integration of digital learning tools tailored for SEND students.
+Collaborate with external specialists (e.g., Educational Psychologists) to review and refine the curriculum offer.
+Ongoing Options booklet.
+1:1 careers advice for students with SEND.
+Meeting time with parents e.g. through annual reviews or through options events PHY / GJ RF Upskill classroom-based staff in strategies from the EEF for Quality First Teaching of pupils with SEND CPD Professional Development Programme in place SENDCo to attend appropriate Head of Faculty meetings to ensure regular discussion of SEND students and barriers to learning.
 Ensure differentiation and QFT is a standing item on agendas for Faculty meetings Bespoke external support to be made available e.g. Educational Psychology training sessions for staff.
-Visual Impairment and Hearing Impairment training, Autistic Spectrum Disorder training Regular Head of Faculty learning walks.
-With a SEND Focus Provide more specialist and personalised support for SEND students in the classroom from qualified teaching and skilled LSAs July 2023 (in line with outcomes of WSS review) CPD Programme External training costs e.g., Educational Psychology Additional non-teaching time for SENDCO PH / SA SA / PH / RF Ensure ICT software is appropriate and accessible for students with SEND Review current equipment e.g. Room 16, ICT Rooms, Library, software and interactive white boards in classrooms.
-Prioritise software that needs to be purchased e.g. EAL reader; dyslexia speaking pens.
-Attend SEND network events for specialist advice.
-Constant review SENDCO / Administrator time.
-Equipment and software costs SA/ PH/ SS / MW SA
+Visual Impairment and Hearing Impairment training, Autistic Spectrum Disorder training Regular Head of Faculty learning walks with a SEND Focus Provide specialist and personalised support for students with SEND in the classroom from qualified teachers and skilled LSAs Academic Year 2024-25 CPD Programme External training costs e.g., Educational Psychology GJ / SO SO / RF